 DO NOT donate or give away mattress and/or box springs if they have bed bugs!
 Bed bugs hide in cracks and crevices, such as seams, tufts, labels, and corner protectors.
 They leave behind black spots (fecal matter).

 There are mattress recycling options available for Connecticut municipalities, businesses and institutions!

 - A Mattress Recycling Company

 * Recyclers participating in CT’s Mattress Stewardship Program.

 Used mattresses are considered a solid waste and establishing a facility to accept and process them will require a DEEP approval.
-A provision for allowing such activity has been established in Section 5(b)(7) of the DEEP General Permit for Certain Recycling Facilities
+A provision for allowing such activity has been established in DEEP's Commercial General Permit

 .
-Under this General Permit, mattresses can be processed for recycling following general and specific operating conditions set forth for "Single Item Recycling Facilities".
+Under this General Permit, mattresses can be processed for recycling following general and specific operating conditions set forth for in Appendix F of this General Permit.
 Facilities must apply for and receive registration approval prior to commencing operations.
 This General Permit, application forms and fact sheet can be found on the Waste and Materials Management General Permits

 webpage.
 Permitting questions can be directed to the solid waste permitting staff by calling 860-424-3366.

 – largest mattress recycler in US, leader in expanding economic development opportunities from waste stream diversion.

 (Divert, Reduce, Reuse, Recycle) - mattress recycling business in San Leandro, California.